What is the Apple TV and what does it offer currently?

 While it is possible to stream BBC iPlayer from your iPhone or iPad to an Apple TV using AirPlay, in that case all the work is being done by the BBC iPlayer app on your iPad or iPhone, rather than on the Apple TV, which is battery intensive work for the device.

-Apple TV rumours: new Apple TV content - TV shows and entertaiment
+New Apple TV 2014 rumours: new Apple TV content - TV shows and entertaiment

 As we mentioned above, Apple needs to get the UK's On Demand and catch up TV channels onto the UK Apple TV if it is to match the competition.
 Apple's main competition in this field: the Roku 3 offers access to the UK On Demand channels, as does YouView and FreeTime and many other TV streaming options.